-During our journey through the rainbow, we have explored seven colors, from bright reds and soft yellows to vibrant violets.
-This beautiful range also includes subdued shades of peach, pink, and magenta, which blend harmoniously into our world.
+In our journey through the rainbow, we’ve explored seven colors, from bright reds and soft yellows to vibrant violets.
+Now, let’s examine the harmonious blend of peach, pink, and magenta shades.

 Nature dazzles us with a pink contrast of a visiting Zebra butterfly.